Famous Restaurants From Amber Cove and Puerto Plata

 That is the core rule for scenic picks from Amber Cove: the view can justify the route, but only when the route itself is already disciplined.
 If not, famous becomes expensive chaos instead of a smart meal choice.

-Best short famous-food direction: Maimon seafood
+Best short famous-food branch: Maimon seafood

 If the traveler wants the best-known local-food answer without turning the day into a city dinner project, Maimon is one of the strongest directions from Amber Cove.
 It is not famous in the same polished city way, but it is memorable in the local seafood lane.